-If you wish to know how the Cost Inflation Index numbers have moved up since the Base Year of 2001, then have a look a the figures below:
+If you wish to know how the Cost Inflation Index numbers have moved up since the Base Year of 2001, then have a look at the complete list of Cost of Inflation Index from FY2001-02 to FY2022-23 for capital gains calculation below:

 - Financial Year 2001-02: CII Number is 100 (for the Base Year)

 - Financial Year 2002-03: CII Number is 105

 - Financial Year 2003-04: CII Number is 109

 - Financial Year 2004-05: CII Number is 113